DefinitelyTyped/DefinitelyTyped/meteor/README.md

 - `npm install -g meteorite`

-Once you have installed Meteorite, from the command line, you can easily install the smart package with this commands:
+Once you have installed Meteorite, you can easily install the smart package with this command:
 - `mrt install typescript-libs`
 - I also recommend installing the Meteor typescript compiler:  `mrt install typescript-compiler`

-The smart packages and documentation for them can be found here:
+The smart packages and documentation for them can be found on [Atmosphere](https://atmosphere.meteor.com):
 - [typescript-libs](https://atmosphere.meteor.com/package/typescript-libs)
 - [typescript-compiler](https://github.com/orefalo/meteor-typescript-compiler)

-Using the typescript-libs smart package eliminates the need for the Template and Collections steps below, although there are a couple of new modifications necessary (e.g. calling Template['yourTemplate']['helpers'], creating Data Objects).
+Using the typescript-libs smart package eliminates the need for the Template and Collections steps listed below, although there are several new modifications necessary to use typescript-libs (e.g. calling Template['yourTemplate']['helpers'], creating Data Objects).

 Kudos to [Olivier Refalo](https://github.com/orefalo) for developing these smart packages quicker and better than me!